-In these roles, Nadine developed expertise in creating policies and programs based on the best-possible evidence – a strength she brings to her new role in promoting evidence-based housing decisions that will benefit all Canadians.
+In these roles, Nadine developed expertise in creating policies and programs based on the best-possible evidence – a strength she brings to her new role in promoting evidence-based housing decisions that will benefit everyone in Canada.

 Nadine is a CPA and holds a Bachelor of Commerce (Honours Accounting) from the University of Ottawa.
 In 2018, she received the prestigious Forty Under 40 award, which recognizes business leaders who give back to their community.